Would a career in IT suit me?

 The following skills and personal qualities will help you get ahead in an IT career.

 - Maths ability (for technical roles).
 A lot of IT is about maths, particularly if you want a technical role.
 If you want to get into a top-ranked university to study computer science you’ll typically need maths A level (though that’s not always the case at lower-ranked universities).
-Entry requirements for IT higher apprenticeships often include having an A level in maths, science or computing.
+Entry requirements for IT higher apprenticeships or degree apprenticeships often include having an A level in maths, science or computing.
 Find out more about the subjects you should study for a career in IT.

 - Attention to detail.
 In technical roles, mistakes in your code will lead to problems.
 In business-focused roles, an email to a client that is littered with typos will do likewise.